 \section{Abstract}

-\mwcomment{@elie: abstract rewritten, can you have a look?} \eliecomment{Perfect.
-I only replaced "verify our conjecture" with "support our conjecture"} This paper introduces \emph{nondeterministic walks}, a new variant of one-dimensional discrete walks.
-The main difference to classical walks is that its nondeterministic steps consist of \emph{sets of steps} from a predefined set such that all possible extensions are explored in parallel.
-We discuss in detail the nondeterministic Dyck step set $\{ \{-1\}, \{1\}, \{-1,1\}\}$ and Motzkin step set $\{\{-1\}, \{0\}, \{1\}, \{-1,0\}, \{-1,1\}, \{0,1\}, \{-1,0,1\}\}$, and show that several nondeterministic classes of lattice paths, such as nondeterministic bridges, excursions, and meanders are algebraic.
-The key concept is the generalization of the ending point of a walk to its reachable points, i.e., a set of ending points.
+This paper introduces \emph{nondeterministic walks}, a new variant of one-dimensional discrete walks.
+The main difference from classical walks is that its nondeterministic steps consist of \emph{sets of steps} from a predefined set, allowing for parallel exploration of all possible extensions.

+We discuss in detail two particular nondeterministic step sets inspired by Dyck and Motzkin walks and show that several nondeterministic classes of lattice paths, such as nondeterministic bridges, excursions, and meanders, are algebraic.
+The key concept is the generalization of the ending point of a walk to its reachable points, \ie a set of ending points.
 We extend our results to general step sets: We show that nondeterministic bridges and several subclasses of nondeterministic meanders are always algebraic.
-We conjecture the same is true for nondeterministic excursions, and we present python and Maple packages to support our conjecture.
+We conjecture the same is true for nondeterministic excursions, and we provide Python and Maple packages to support our conjecture.

 This research is motivated by the study of networks involving encapsulation and decapsulation of protocols.
 Our results are obtained using generating functions, analytic combinatorics, and additive combinatorics.